mjmlio/mjml/doc/components_1.md

 The linter is likely to complain about any other.

 <aside class="notice">

-MJML syntax for <em>HTML</em> attributes differs from syntax for <em>MJML</em> attributes.
-Within MJML, we can use HTML attributes only with HTML elements and MJML attributes only with MJML elements.
+Within MJML, HTML attributes apply only to HTML elements and MJML attributes apply only to MJML elements.
-Though some MJML attributes are spelled the same as HTML attributes (and should operate similarly), MJML attributes may support different values.
+Though some MJML attributes are spelled the same as HTML attributes (and usually operate similarly), MJML attributes may not support some HTML attribute values, reflecting spotty support by email clients.
 </aside>

 <aside class="notice">